 Despite last minute drummer issues and the imminent arrival of winter, Mashlan is looking forward to embarking on a second national tour, this time seven dates, in support of her debut album’s release.
 And already she’s thinking about what’s coming next, toying with the idea of a concept album, perhaps with visual content for each new song.

-It’s evidence of a desire to further broaden her musical horizons and continue exploring of different musical themes and genres – all the while still studying for a music degree. .
-But for now, she is focused on the release of ‘Perfect Disaster’, a mature and accomplished debut.
+It’s evidence of a desire to further broaden her musical horizons and continue exploring of different musical themes and genres – all the while still studying for a music degree.
+But for now, she’s focused on the release of ‘Perfect Disaster’, a mature and accomplished debut.